sagemath/sagewiki_to_gh-2022-10-10/dynamics.md

   * intrinsically discrete dynamics: shifts, cellular automata, ...
   * ...

-These wiki pages are intended for the coordination of the different programmers in Sage.

 == Quick links ==

   * [[dynamics/examples]]: examples that are produced with the code of sage-dynamics